garris/BackstopJS/README.md

 ```

-##Configuration
+##Getting started

+###Generating your configuration file

-**If you don't already have a BackstopJS config file.** The following command will create a config template file which you can modify in your root directory. *Note: this will overwrite any existing backstopjs config file.*
+**If you don't already have a BackstopJS config file.** The following command will create a config template file which you can modify in your root directory. **Note: this will overwrite any existing backstopjs config file.**

 From your projects's directory ...
 ```sh
 $ backstop genConfig
 ```

-By default, `genConfig` will put `backstop.json` at the project root.
+By default, `genConfig` will put `backstop.json` at your current location -- *if you're not sure where this is, run `echo $(pad)`, that's your current location*.
 Also by default, a `backstop_data` directory will be created at this same location.

 The location of the `backstop.json` file as well as all resource directories can be specified -- see [Setting the config file path](#setting-the-config-file-path-version-090) below.

+###Working with your config file

+Here is the configuration that `backstop genConfig` generates...
 ```json
 {
   "id": "prod_test",